PUncle/phorest-techtest-ed-phillips/README.md

 [https://phorest-techtest-ed-phillips.netlify.com/](https://phorest-techtest-ed-phillips.netlify.com/)

-This is a Nuxt.js Vue app.
+This is a Nuxt Vue.js SPA.
 The parts you will most likely be interested in are located in the `pages` and `components` directories.
 Nuxt automatically generates the router, so 'page' components which contain most of the functionality are inside `pages`.

 > Show us examples of 2-3 patterns you feel important to building an application like this and we will use them to drive the discussion while reviewing the test with you.